madroxdupe42/peacefulscience.org/content/prints/deleted/adam-eve-and-human-population-genetics.md

 Instead, in June 2021, BioLogos deleted the article.
 They posted a new article at a different URL with different authorship.
 The new aricle is a substantially revised version of this deleted article, back-dated to November 12, 2014.
 The [conclusions of the new article](/prints/deleted/adam-eve-and-human-population-genetics#implications-for-human-origins) are substatially reivised, but [the note claimed they  were "unchanged."](https://discourse.peacefulscience.org/t/18-million-years-ago-means-500-000/13988)

- Insertions and deletions made to the original text in the revised article article are marked here.
-These changes indicate  BioLogos' scientific position, and how this position changed.
+ Insertions and deletions made to the original text in the revised article are marked.

 </div>